Muppet Babies (1984 TV series): Albums

 The first album, Rocket to the Stars, was released in July 1985 by Parker Brothers Music on LP and cassette.
 It featured an outer space adventure with eleven original songs starring the Muppet Babies characters.
 The songs and dialogue were mixed by Hank Saroyan, Rob Walsh, and Geni Jackson at Wilder Brothers Studio.
 It was reissued on July 20, 1987, by Columbia Records.
 The album, renamed Rock It to the Stars, was re-released in September 1993 by Jim Henson Records on CD and cassette.
 Sandra Tompkins of The Fresno Bee called the album an "exciting Oz-like journey", praising the songs as "catchy sing-alongs".
 Peter Fawthrop of AllMusic gave the album four out of five stars, praising the songs and voices, but criticized the storybook format of the album, including the "dramatic lengths" and "loaded dialogue".
 The second album, Music is Everywhere, was released on July 20, 1987, by Columbia Records on LP and cassette.
 Doug Hoagland of The Fresno Bee praised the music as "catchy".

 Comics

 In 1985, Marvel Comics produced a monthly comic book of the Muppet Babies with their Star Comics imprint, drawn by Marie Severin.
-The idea was created by Guy Gilchrist, who submitted approximately twenty samples to Jim Jenson, along with a multi-panel strip.
+The idea was created by Guy Gilchrist, who submitted approximately twenty samples to Jim Henson, along with a multi-panel strip.
 The series lasted for 26 issues.
 The last two issues, #25 (May 1989) and #26 (July 1989), were drawn by Nate Butler.
 In 1992, Harvey Comics acquired the rights to produce Muppet Babies comics and produced a further three issues (restarting at issue #1).

 The Muppet Babies also appeared in Star Comics Digest (also known as Star Comics Magazine).
 This comic was printed in digest-size format, and features a number of reprinted short stories in each issue.
 The series itself lasted for thirteen issues from 1986 until 1988.
 The Muppet Babies appeared in some, but not all, of the issues.